Aman-1412/aman-1412.github.io/_posts/2021-03-25-valorant-agent-abilities-time-guide.markdown

     * Enemies flashed for ~~1.1s~~ 1.5s (Patch 2.06)
 2. **GATECRASH (Teleport/TP)**
     * Duration: 30s unless it is destroyed
-	* Refreshed every 35s since it is first used (YES, you can use the 2nd Gatecrash 5s after the 1st one) (Patch 2.06)
+	* Refreshed every 35s (YES, you can theoretically use the 2nd Gatecrash 5s after the 1st one) (Patch 2.06)
 3. **FAKEOUT (Footsteps/Fake steps)**
     * Duration: 10s
 4. **DIMENSIONAL DRIFT (Ultimate)**